Lieutenant William M. Carthew

 "B" Company, 49th Battalion (E.R.)

 William Morden Carthew sought out adventure.
-In 1915, he left his practice of surveying Alberta's mountain ranges for a commission in the 49th Battalion (E.R.).
-He served with the unit in Flanders and was killed by shellfire whilst battalion was moving across to launch a counter-attack.
-He was the first officer of the 49th Battalion (E.R.) to be Killed in Action during the Great War.
-The following year, a mountain in the Akamina Pass was named in his honour His remains were recovered after the war and reinterred at La Brique Military Cemetery No. 2, Flanders.
+In early 1915, he left his practice of surveying Alberta's mountain ranges in the rocky mountains for a commission in the 49th Battalion (E.R.).
+He served with the unit in Flanders and was killed by shellfire whilst the battalion was moving across open ground to their jumping off positions for the Sanctuary Wood counter-attack in June 1916.
+Carthew was the first officer of the 49th Battalion (E.R.) to be killed during the Great War.
+In 1917, a mountain in the Akamina Pass was named in his honour.
+His remains were recovered after the war and reinterred at La Brique Military Cemetery No. 2, Flanders.